 Types of Appointments

 We offer rewarding experience working directly with library users or behind-the-scenes to meet the information needs of our community.
 Positions are salaried, half-time appointments with nine-month contracts providing stipends and benefits.
 Most graduate assistants begin work in the fall and are contractually obligated to complete 732 work hours by May 31 of the academic year.
 However, some positions open later in the school year and therefore bear a reduced stipend and require fewer hours to complete.
 Salaries are set according to the pay scale developed by the Provost's office.
-The compensation plan includes three tiers, rewarding students for advancing toward completion of their degrees.
+The compensation plan rewards students for advancing toward completion of their degrees.

 Dependent upon funding, summer appointments may be available.
 Summer appointments are non-salaried, half-time appointments paid at an hourly rate with limited benefits eligibility.